 This graph captures perfectly the dilemma we all face.
 At retirement there is a big gap between what we've been used to getting paid for working and what our new pay master, the government, will give us.
 If you don't have a savings plan you could end up having to rely on NZ Super alone and that may not be easy.

-This graph is based on a single person living alone and a married/de facto couple living together from the age of entitlement to NZ Super, currently age 65.
+This graph is based on a single person living alone and a married/de facto couple living together from the age of entitlement to NZ Super age 65 using the NZ Superannuation rates from 1 April 2018.
 The weekly net income amounts for each salary level are based on the current applicable personal tax rates.

 What's your story?